 I’m not an economist1.
 I have owned small amounts of bitcoins in the past.
 I sold everything when the price doubled.
 I never owned any bitcoins ever since although I’m still interested in bitcoin, mostly the protocol though.

 The views stated here, are not original by any means.
 At least most of them.
 I endorse the views stated in this article.
 If my views change, I will just update the relevant section add or subtract material.

 A currency is an exchange medium.
 Instead of exchanging apples to potatoes, we use currencies to facilitate transactions.
 Currencies are flexible and allow us to put accurate price tags on products.
 Prices are fixed by governments or regulated by the markets through supply and demand mechanisms.

 Currencies are rarely adopted since their only true purpose is the exchange for goods.
-Currencies are enforced to populations by their governments.
-The most usual way to enforce a currency to a given populace is through taxes.
+Currencies are enforced to populations by governments.
+The most common way to enforce a currency to a given populace is through taxes.
 A state accepts taxes and issues pay-backs using a specific currency, thus enforcing the use of this currency, turning any other exchange medium or currency dysfunctional.

 The generally accepted economic theory states that every currency should be inflationary in order to promote the exchange of money for goods.
 When the consumer knows that his money will retain less value in the future, the consumer has an incentive to spend more money today, helping the economy to grow.